Salmandabbakuti/Private-Blockchain/README.md

 geth --datadir ./node2 init myGenesis.json

 ```
-==> Connect first node with same network id as first node and use different port.
+==> Connect 2nd node with same network id as first node and use different port.
 ```
 geth --datadir ./node2 --networkid 2019 --port 8081 --ipcdisable --nodiscover console

 ```
 Above command will instantiate chain with networkid 0f 2019 and port of 8081. but node2 is still not connected to node1. to connect, run following commands.

 ** Repeat step 5, 6 and 7 to add accounts to node 2. **

 ==> in the first node console run this command
 ```
 >admin.nodeInfo